Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 This file should give you a quick introduction.
 It won't cover everything.

-Sadly, there is official documentation for the schema .json files that I know of.
+Sadly, there is no official documentation for the schema .json files that I know of.
 I suggest having a look at `src/helpers/types.ts`, which documents structure of the schema.json files as I deducted them from reading them.

 ## Build commands: